StevenMayher/431-2021/labs/lab03/README.md

 ## After the Lab

 - Answer Sketch and Grading Rubric will be posted the day after the Lab is due.
-- Grades on the Lab will be posted to the Course Grading Roster one week after the deadline for the Lab.
+- Grades and Feedback on the Lab will be posted to the [Course Grading Roster](https://bit.ly/431-2021-grades) by class time on 2021-10-05.
 - Additional materials will be posted as necessary.